limcheekin/serverless-ml/instructcodet5p-16b-ct2/README.md

   - int8
 ---

-# Model Card for FLAN T5 XXL Q8
+# Model Card for InstructCodeT5+ 16B Q8

-The model is quantized version of the [google/flan-t5-xxl](https://huggingface.co/google/flan-t5-xxl) with int8 quantization.
+The model is quantized version of the [Salesforce/instructcodet5p-16b](https://huggingface.co/Salesforce/instructcodet5p-16b) with int8 quantization.

 ## Model Details